This interactive dashboard provides a summary analysis of assessment and local economic data.

 The Assessor is charged with placing a fair market value on property as of the tax date.
-The property tax in Missouri is “ad valorem” meaning the taxes are based on the property value.
+The property tax in Missouri is “ad valorem,” meaning taxes are based on property value.

 The Assessor has no jurisdiction or responsibility for taxing jurisdiction budgets or establishing the tax rate.

-Please note: Information maintained by this office is for Assessment purposes only and should not be used to verify or transfer ownership.
-All maps maintained, provided and/or purchased are based on Assessment information and do not represent a legal survey of the parcels shown and shall not be used for conveyance or the establishment of property boundaries.
+Information maintained by this office is for assessment purposes only and should not be used to verify or transfer ownership.
+All maps maintained, provided and/or purchased are based on assessment information and do not represent a legal survey of the parcels shown and shall not be used for conveyance or the establishment of property boundaries.

-Your tax bill is comprised of 3 key components:
+Your tax bill is comprised of three key components: